jeremyhilado/ga-capstone-project-frontend/README.md

 ## MVP / PostMPVP

+I was able to fully complete my MVP but was not able to get to any PostMVP.

 MVP
  - Be able to add business info to database, update business info, create business listing, delete business listings.
  - Be able to create, update, and delete business reviews.